shaoner/ziti/docs/guide/ziti.md

 | id        | int(11)      | NO   | PRI | NULL    | auto_increment |

-For now, it only works when adding or removing a column, not when changing its type.
+For now, it only works when adding or removing a column, not when changing its definition.

 ## Retrieving a model